Our lives are multi-dimensional and often complicated. Art therapy is a judgement-free, process driven experience.

-Practice Specialty: Areas of specific clinical interest: gender, LGBTQ+ affirming, relationships, parenting, grief/loss, and Creative Mindfulness.
+Practice Specialty: gender, LGBTQIA+, relationships, parenting, grief/loss, anxiety.

 Age Specialties: 8 to adult